Omnichannel marketing: A complete guide for marketers

 Topic: Marketing

-Image of person in a yellow jumper with icons representing different channels above their head to show what omnichannel means
+Image of person in a yellow jumper with icons representing different channels above their head to show what omnichannel customer experience means

 Creating a seamless customer journey from awareness through to purchase means having a joined up approach across all channels.
 This can be achieved with an omnichannel marketing strategy….